pingidentity/pingidentity-devops-getting-started/README.md

 `ldapsdk configure`.

 ## Bash profile Docker helper aliases
-Several aliases are available in the utility `bash_profile_docker` to perform common Docker commands with containers, images, services, and so on.
+Several aliases are available in the utility `bash_profile_devops` to perform common Docker commands with containers, images, services, and so on.
 You can easily source this from your bash startup file (i.e. .bash_profile) to make easy use of these alias.